chauff/IN4325/projectAppliedNLP.md

 Based on prior experience we put the following restrictions on your choice of project, no matter if you reproduce a paper or follow your own research idea:

-- **You can only conduct a project on neural NLP if you have succesfully completed the Deep Learning course beforehand.**
+- **You can only conduct a project on neural NLP if you have successfully completed the Deep Learning course beforehand.**
 - The main focus of your project is *NLP*.
 If you build a classifier, the features you study should be motivated by linguistic theory/previous findings in NLP.
 - If you use off the shelf solutions: be aware of the defaults and motivate why they are suitable for your problem.
 - Not all data is created equal -- what kind of biases might come from the dataset you are using?